 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by Kane County are described in Note I to the financial statements.
-As described in Note I to the financial statements, the County changed accounting policies related to financial reporting for pensions by adopting Statement of Governmental Accounting Standards (GASB) Statement No. 72, Fair Value Measurement and Application, in 2016.
+No new accounting policies were adopted and the application of existing policies was not changed during 2017.

-Additionally, the application of existing policies was changed during 2016, as the County's recognition policy for probation salary reimbursements was changed to consider amounts outstanding with the State after 60 days to be available revenue by the County as the State is currently behind on those payments to local government agencies.
-While not specifically identified in the County's board policy, the County effectively considers the availability period to be one year.
 We noted no transactions entered into by Kane County during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.